noahgolmant/label-tiles/README.md

 You can then label it and export tiled PNGs to 'chip' the TIFF for model training.

+**Note**: Some browsers don't support drag and drop, in which case you have to write the full path to the file.

-**Note**: this uses a default TiTiler deployment, so it may require additional tuning to handle different file formats and visualization parameters.
+**Second Note**: this uses a default TiTiler deployment, so it may require additional tuning to handle different file formats and visualization parameters.

 ### Tile Server Backends